-New College Lanarkshire were successful in securing an initial grant of £9,775 from the John Mather Trust in order to support the development of the ‘Wee Shop’ project; a series of pop-up shops managed by learners with additional support needs
+New College Lanarkshire was successful in securing an initial grant of £9,775 from the John Mather Trust in order to support the development of the ‘Wee Shop’ project, a series of pop-up shops managed by learners with additional support needs

-The Wee Shop project successfully raised awareness of entrepreneurship opportunities and New College Lanarkshire were successful in securing continuation funding of £10,000 to further enhance our portfolio of innovation and entrepreneurship activities.
+The Wee Shop project successfully raised awareness of entrepreneurship opportunities and New College Lanarkshire was successful in securing continuation funding of £10,000 to further enhance our portfolio of innovation and entrepreneurship activities.

 As part of the ‘Be Engaged’ initiative, and in partnership with Bridge to Business Scotland, John Mather Trust funding is being used to: